MicrosoftDocs/windows-itpro-docs/windows/access-protection/hello-for-business/hello-hybrid-cert-trust-prereqs.md

 <br>

 ## Federation ##
 Federating your on-premises Active Directory with Azure Active Directory ensures all identities have access to all resources regardless if they reside in cloud or on-premises.
 Windows Hello for Business hybrid certificate trust needs Windows Server 2016 Active Directory Federation Services.
 All nodes in the AD FS farm must run the same version of AD FS.
+Additionally, you need to configure your AD FS farm to support Azure registered devices.

 ### Section Review ###
 > [!div class="checklist"]